lionlai1989/Deep_Learning_Specialization/README.md

 - Structuring Machine Learning Projects:

   The third course demonstrates techniques for diagnosing errors in machine learning systems, prioritizing strategies to reduce these errors, and understanding complex ML settings.
 These settings include scenarios such as mismatched training/test sets and comparing or surpassing human-level performance, also known as Bayes optimal error.
-Moreover, the course covers the application of end-to-end learning, transfer learning, and multi-task learning.
+Moreover, the course presents the details of end-to-end learning, transfer learning, and multi-task learning.

 - Convolutional Neural Networks (CNN):